Celebrating and encouraging partnership projects between independent schools, maintained schools and local communities.

 Schools have been engaged in partnerships for many years.
 The main motivation has been a desire to engage with other schools in the local community for mutual benefit.

 Partnerships between schools have grown because more and more schools - maintained and independent - have had such a good experience with them.
 Teachers have shared training opportunities, observed each others’ lessons and exchanged teaching materials.
 Schools have supported each other’s curriculum development, careers advice, university preparation and subject specialist teaching.
-Sporting and drama facilities - where available - have been shared, with workshops and Saturday classes made available for children who are not pupils at the host school.
+Sporting and drama facilities have been shared, with workshops and Saturday classes made available for children who are not pupils at the host school.
 Sharing these experiences is what this website is for, demonstrating the excellent work that is already going on and inspiring more schools to get involved.
-Most independent schools offer fee-reduced places through bursaries to make places more accessible to a wider range of children and a third of independent school pupils now receive a fee reduction.

 Facts and figures

-According to the latest Census of ISC Schools, well over 1,100 schools are involved in partnerships and projects.
-Did you know that 138 schools host joint drama events and 571 do the same in sports?
-In addition, 333 work on projects to improve the quality of teaching and learning and 169 support local students when they apply to university.
-The recent Census of ISC schools provides further information.
+According to the 2016 census of ISC schools, well over 1,100 schools are involved in partnerships with state schools.
+490 schools host joint drama classes, events or performances and 656 host joint sports events or coaching sessions.
+In addition, 333 schools work on projects to improve the quality of teaching and learning with state schools and 169 schools support local students when they apply to university.
+Partnership figures can be seen here.